Terrence O'Donnell

-Terrence O'Donnell (born c.
-1946) is a former associate justice of the Supreme Court of Ohio.
+Terrence O'Donnell (born February 11, 1946) is a former associate justice of the Supreme Court of Ohio.

 Education

 He graduated in 1964 from St. Edward High School, an all-boys Catholic high school on Cleveland's west side.
 He did his undergraduate studies at Kent State University, graduating with a degree in political science in 1968.
 He earned his Juris Doctor at the Cleveland State University College of Law in 1971.

 He later clerked for Ohio Supreme Court Justice J.J.P.
 Corrigan in 1971 and then clerked for Judge John V. Corrigan and Judge John M. Manos on the 8th District Court of Appeals in Cuyahoga County, where he later returned as an appellate judge.

 Career

 Justice Terrence O'Donnell joined the Supreme Court of Ohio in 2003 as its 149th justice.
 During his tenure on the Court, he led statewide efforts to increase professionalism among lawyers and judges across Ohio, culminating in the implementation of a Lawyer to Lawyer Mentoring Program that is recognized nationally as one of the finest in the United States.

 Justice O'Donnell began his judicial career in 1980 on the Cuyahoga County Common Pleas Court—the busiest trial court in Ohio—and served there for 14 years until his election to the Eighth District Court of Appeals in 1994.
 He served there for eight years, and subsequently served as a visiting trial court judge in various counties throughout the state before joining the Supreme Court in 2003.

 He began his legal career at the Ohio Supreme Court as a law clerk to Justice J.J.P.
 Corrigan in 1971, and then clerked for Judges John V. Corrigan and John M. Manos on the Eighth District Court of Appeals.
 Before beginning his judicial service, he practiced law with the firm of Marshman, Snyder & Corrigan in Cleveland for six years.

 A former school teacher, Justice O'Donnell was a founding member and past president of the Legal Eagles — a law fraternity for alumni of St. Edward High School in Lakewood, and a frequent lecturer at its year-end seminar.
 He also was a member of the Ohio State Bar Foundation Fellows Class of 2005, past member of the board of trustees of Magnificat High School, and the board of trustees of the Lawyers Guild of the Diocese of Cleveland.